ocaml-gospel/gospel/docs/docs/walkthroughs/mutable-queue.md

 ## Modeling the Queue Datastructure

 Let's start by defining the type of queues.
 The `'a t` type represents a polymorphic queue, storing elements of type `'a`.
-To enable reasoning for the elements of a queue, we attach one model to its type declaration:
+To enable reasoning about the elements of a queue, we attach one model to its type declaration:

 ```ocaml